openhealthcare/opal/doc/docs/guides/plugins.md

     ]
 ```

-These APIs will then be available and self-documenting fom the standard Opal url `/api/v0.1/`
+These APIs will then be available and self-documenting from the standard Opal url `/api/v0.1/`

 ### Permissioning